Royals-Yankees ALDS Game 1 FAQ, lineups

 Any injuries of note?

 Royals: Pasquantino is back and in the lineup after missing a month with a broken right thumb, and the Royals’ slugger proved he was feeling just fine when he roped an RBI single to begin the scoring in Game 2 of the Wild Card Series.
-Other than that, the Royals aren’t expecting any of their injured relievers to return, although lefty is continuing to throw in case he’s needed.
+Other than that, the Royals aren’t expecting any of their injured relievers to return, although lefty and righty both threw live BP during Friday’s workout to stay ready in case they’re needed.

-Yankees: Cousins (right pectoral strain) is expected to be ready for the ALDS, but Rizzo (two fractured fingers on right hand) and left-hander (left elbow flexor strain) aren’t likely to be back until a potential AL Championship Series at the earliest.
-Infielder (right hip impingement) is also trying to be a playoff option, but he probably won’t be ready for the ALDS.
+Yankees: Cousins (right pectoral strain) bounced back well from a simulated game on Thursday and will be available for the ALDS.
+Rizzo (two fractured fingers on right hand) and left-hander Nestor Cortes (left elbow flexor strain) aren’t likely to be back until a potential AL Championship Series at the earliest.
+Infielder DJ LeMahieu (right hip impingement) is also trying to be a playoff option, but he won’t be ready for the ALDS.

 Who is hot and who is not?